salina-tang/recipe-ratings-analysis/README.md

 ## Baseline Model
 For our baseline model, we utilized a random forest regressor and split the data points into training and test sets using sklearn's `train_test_split` method.
 As there are a few outliers and missing values in the columns we are using, we used the IQR method to exclude outliers from the `'minutes'` column and named our filtered dataframe `filtered_agg`.
 Since `avg_rating` has missing values that we cannot impute, as it would introduce more noise and skew our predictions, we decided to drop the missing values as it is a small percentage of the observations.

 Thus, the features we are using for this model is `'minutes'`, a quantitative column, and `'fat_category'`, a nominal column which takes on the values of `'high-fat'` or `'low-fat'`.
 Since the range is quite large, but is somewhat skewed, we encoded the `'minutes'` with `StandardScalar` for more meaningful coefficients.
 For `'fat_category'`, we performed a one hot encoding and dropped one column, resulting in a `'high-fat'` column which takes value 1 for a recipe being `'high-fat'` and 0 otherwise.
-These steps allowed us to train the model on the data from our split
+These steps allowed us to train the model on the data from our split more precisely.

 Our **MAE** metric for this model evaluated to be **0.336**.
 This means that our predictions were roughly 0.336 points off from the true value, which, considering that ratings range from 1 to 5, is "good".
 This error means that our predictions were about 8-9% off from the total scale, which is quite small and means that predictions were consistently close to the true ratings.